YuvashreeM/UIautomation/README.md

 # 🌐 CloudBees Website Automation

 This repository, UIautomation, showcases a UI automation framework developed using **TypeScript** and the **Playwright Test Runner**.
-It is designed to validate critical workflows and UI components on the CloudBees website.
+It is designed to validate provided assesment workflow of CloudBees website.
 The framework ensures reliable and scalable browser automation, while **Allure** reporting is integrated to provide rich, interactive test reports.
-With support for end-to-end execution and cross-browser validation, this setup offers a modern and maintainable solution for frontend test automation.
+With support for end-to-end execution and cross-browser validation.

 ---